-- Log in to Sumo Logic and select Administration > Account in the left navigation pane.
+- Log in to Sumo Logic.
+From the left navigation pane, select Administration > Account.
 The Account page appears with the Account Overview tab shown by default.
 The top panel shows account details and the bottom panel displays usage analytics.

 The data display changes accordingly.